 So researchers at the AAMC conducted a study with the goal of helping anchor your initial thinking about the optimal number of applications.
 They wondered if there was a point at which the relationship between the number of applications submitted and the likelihood of entry into residency changes.
 The researchers investigated whether there is a point of diminishing returns—a point at which the value added by submitting one additional application is reduced relative to the value added by each application before reaching the point of diminishing returns.

-The researchers used data from applicants who applied through the AAMC Electronic Residency Application Service® (ERAS®) to residency programs in select specialties from 2010 to 2015.
-The exceptions are anesthesiology, dermatology, diagnostic radiology, and neurology, in which researchers used data from applicants who applied from 2010 to 2014.
+The researchers used data from applicants who applied through the AAMC Electronic Residency Application Service® (ERAS®) to residency programs in select specialties from 2011 to 2016.
+The exceptions are anesthesiology, dermatology, diagnostic radiology, neurology, radiation oncology, and urology, in which researchers used data from applicants who applied from 2011 to 2015.

 The researchers used the number of programs an applicant applied to, the applicant’s most recent USMLE Step 1 score, and the applicant’s type (e.g., U.S. MD) to predict whether an applicant entered a residency program in the application year.
-(For anesthesiology, dermatology, diagnostic radiology, and neurology, the researchers predicted whether an applicant entered a residency program in either the first or second year after application because some programs in these specialties required a preliminary year.)
+(For anesthesiology, dermatology, diagnostic radiology, neurology, radiation oncology, and urology, the researchers predicted whether an applicant entered a residency program in either the first or second year after application because some programs in these specialties required a preliminary year.)
 The study did not differentiate how applicants entered a program (e.g., National Resident Matching Program Main Residency Match, Supplemental Offer and Acceptance Program).